Examples of Religious Discrimination in the Workplace

 - Title VII of the Civil Rights Act of 1964: Equal Employment Opportunity

-Filing a Religious Discrimination Claim?
-Talk to an Attorney Today
+Talk to an Attorney Today About Religious Discrimination

 Are you concerned about religious discrimination in your work environment?
-These kinds of issues can be sensitive, but it's essential to know that you have rights.
-It's even more important to know that there are employment law experts who can help.
+These kinds of issues can be sensitive.
+It's essential to know that you have rights.
+It's even more important to know that there are employment law experts who can help you understand those rights and how to take action.

 Next Steps